nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ## Description

-A composable which watches the page load and updates the announcer message with the page title.
+A composable which observes the page title changes and updates the announcer message accordingly.
 Used by [`<NuxtRouteAnnouncer>`](/docs/api/components/nuxt-route-announcer) and controllable.
 It hooks into Unhead's [`dom:rendered`](https://unhead.unjs.io/api/core/hooks#dom-hooks) to read the page's title and set it as the announcer message.

 ## Parameters